 - Definitions: Unless otherwise defined, initially capitalized or terms defined in the Declaration shall have the same meaning herein. - Supplement to Law.
-The provisions of this Resolution supplement the provisions of the Association Documents and the law of the State of Colorado governing the Association. - Deviations.
-The Executive Board may deviate from any provision of this Resolution if in its sole discretion the deviation is reasonable under the circumstances. - Amendment.
-The Board may amend the following policies from time to time.
+The provisions of this Resolution supplement the provisions of the Declaration and the law of the State of Colorado governing the Association. - The Board of Directors (the "Board") may deviate from any provision of Deviations. this Resolution if in its sole discretion the deviation is reasonable under the circumstances. - Amendment.
+The Board may amend the following policies by majority vote or as otherwise set forth in the Bylaws.

-ARTICLE

-POLICY FOR RESERVE PLANNING, FUNDING & MANAGEMENT
+ARTICLE I POLICY FOR RESERVE PLANNING, FUNDING & MANAGEMENT